 - Decrease itching

-- Increase skin length by putting pressure on maturing contracture bands that force the skin to lengthen
+- Increase skin length by putting pressure on contracture bands

-- Interim care garments are pre-made garments used for pressure until custom-made garments are available.
+- Interim care garments: off the shelf garments used for pressure until custom-made garments are available.

 Just for fun